Case Study

 Working under Channel 4’s product leadership, we focused on establishing foundations that would scale:

-• single experience language expressed consistently across web, mobile and Connected TV
+A single experience language expressed consistently across web, mobile and Connected TV.

-• A set of cross-platform interaction principles that respect different input models while maintaining behavioural equivalence
+Cross-platform interaction principles that respect different input models while maintaining behavioural equivalence.

 Our approach: from screens to system